codinglead/codinglead.github.io/_posts/2020-03-16-function-declarations-in-javascript.md

 ## arrow function

-Arrow functions is the shortest way you can delcare a function.
+Arrow functions are the shortest way you can declare a function.
 The only difference the arrow functions is how <a href='/javascript/this-in-javascript' class="highlight__code">this</a> is defined.

 When using arrow function the <code class="highlight__code">this</code> is defined by where the arrow function is declared instead of where it is being executed.